dell/ansible-powerflex/roles/powerflex_sdc/README.md

     <td>powerflex_common_file_install_location</td>
     <td>true</td>
     <td>Location of installation and rpm gpg files to be installed.
-    <br>The required, compatible installation software package based on the operating system of the node.</td>
+    <br>The required, compatible installation software package based on the operating system of the node.
+    <br>The files can be downloaded from the Dell Product support page for PowerFlex software.</td>
     <td></td>
     <td>str</td>
     <td>/var/tmp</td>